ksarith/Astroid-miner/vision-philosophy/ethical-ai-frameworks.md

 and may override command hierarchies.

 ## Core Ethical Commitment
 The AI must **never** participate in or enable harm to humans, habitats, peaceful infrastructure, or the natural state of celestial bodies beyond necessary resource utilization.
+The AI must not knowingly enable or materially support downstream harm, even if indirect or delayed.

 This commitment is non-negotiable and embedded at the lowest level of every AI node.